volandoc/IoTMeshGateway/docs/environment.md

 Environment
 ===========

-EmbGateway running on Linux systems with libc6 (for running only) and GNU C-C++ compiler version 5.0.0 or newer (for running and compiling).
+Gateway running on Linux systems with libc6 (for running only) and GNU C-C++ compiler version 5.0.0 or newer (for running and compiling).
 Tested on Ubuntu 14.0.4, Ubuntu 16.0.4, Debian Jessie and clons for x86, amd64, arm, ramhf and armhf64 platforms

 All you need it's install linux distributive that you prefer and update libc and GNU compiler.